Liberty University: Convocation

-Liberty's convocation is the largest weekly gathering of Christian students in America.
+Liberty's convocation, held at the Vines Center on Wednesdays and Fridays, is the largest weekly gathering of Christian students in America.

-Residential students at Liberty, at both undergraduate and graduate levels, are required to attend Convocation at the Vines Center twice per week on Wednesdays and Fridays.
-Any student commuting to campus who is under twenty-one years old is also required to attend.
-Commuting students over the age of twenty-one are encouraged to attend, but their attendance is not mandatory.
-For students with mandatory attendance requirements, upon arrival, they must report to the Resident Assistant assigned to them and sit in their assigned section to be counted as present.
-A fine of $25 is assessed for the first two absences with the fine rising to $50 for further offenses.
-Attending students are not permitted to leave before the official dismissal or they will be fined as if they had been absent.
-Students under mandatory attendance requirements may receive a "skip" once per semester if they make their intent to use the skip know to their Resident Assistant at least 24 hours before Convocation begins.

-Gun use
+Attendance is mandatory for residential undergraduate and graduate students and commuter students under 21 years of age.
+They must report to their assigned Resident Assistant and sit in their assigned section, though they may skip Convocation once per semester if they notify their Resident Assistant at least 24 hours in advance.
+They are fined $25 for each of their first two unexcused absences, and $50 for each subsequent absence.

-Liberty University students are allowed to possess guns in the on-campus dorms.
+Commuting students over 21 are encouraged to attend.

+Convocation guests have included pastors, athletes, motivational speakers, and political speakers, who are usually conservative.
+These include former vice president Mike Pence in 2022 and Democratic senator Bernie Sanders in 2015.

 Clubs and organizations

 According to Liberty's website, there are over 100 registered on-campus clubs and organizations.

 Liberty Champion

 Liberty Champion is Liberty University's official student newspaper.

-In 2017, Will Young, the former editor of the Champion, recalled his experiences in a lengthy Washington Post article.
-In his first week in that role, he had been rebuked for attempting to get the campus's police blotter, he wrote, and the administration regularly overrode the student editors' decisions.
-There was, he claimed, "an infrastructure of thought-control that Falwell and his lieutenants [had] introduced into every aspect of Liberty University life" since 2016.
-Some sources Young spoke to believed the university installed spyware on the laptops they were issued.
+In 2019, Will Young, a former editor of the Champion, recalled his experiences in a lengthy Washington Post article.
+In his first week in that role, he had been rebuked for attempting to get the campus's police blotter.
+He found that school officials often overrode student editors' decisions and imposed censorship, which was part of "an infrastructure of thought-control that Falwell and his lieutenants [had] introduced into every aspect of Liberty University life".
+Young wrote that when he eventually resigned, the school did not appoint a new student editor, opting instead to turn the newspaper "into a faculty-run, student-written organ and seizing complete control of its content."

 Student journalists became so frustrated that they launched an independent newspaper, the Lynchburg Torch, to cover stories the administration tried to suppress.
+It operated from 2017 to 2019.